ray-project/ray/doc/source/cluster/node-provider.rst

 * available_node_types.*.node_config
 * auth (for command runner)

-The autoscaler tries to fill the fields available in the "minimal default config" (see ray.autoscaler._private.providers._get_default_config for detail), if those fields are not provided by user.
+Autoscaler tries to fill the fields available in the "minimal default config" (see ray.autoscaler._private.providers._get_default_config for detail), if those fields are not provided by user.
 After the config is filled, the NodeProvider can further modify it during the launching process, using the cluster config APIs (the first API category).

 Advance
 ------------------------